-Is ‘Prison Break’ Star William Fichtner Skipping Season 5 For ‘Top Gear ‘US?
+Is ‘Prison Break’ Star William Fichtner Skipping Season 5 For ‘Top Gear’ U.S.?

 — Gents.io (@gentsio) March 25, 2017

-According to the website for Top Gear, “Top Gear America will review not just exclusive and state-of-the-art vehicles, but also the cars of America’s culture-defining past.”
+“Top Gear America will review not just exclusive and state-of-the-art vehicles, but also the cars of America’s culture-defining past,” according to the website.

 “From the latest supercars to the ultimate in automotive engineering technology, Top Gear America will put the viewer in the passenger seat alongside the car-obsessed hosts, as they race the most incredible vehicles on the scenic highways and historic tracks of the American west.”